Shenpo92/mysearch/README.md

 How to use it:
 - Copy the "mysearch" binary into the directory you want to scan.
-- Execute the binary fallowed by the keyword you want to find.
+- Execute the binary followed by the keyword you want to find.